tstaros23/sweater_weather/README.md

 ## Work In Progress

-Making changes to the Forecast endpoint so that the daily forecasts are limited to the next five days, and hourly forecasts are for the next 8 hours
+Making less service calls in the Forecast Controller.